prolificinteractive/node-html-to-json/README.md

 `npm install html-to-json`

-## htmlToJson.parse(html, filter, [data], [callback])
+## htmlToJson.parse(html, filter, [callback])

-The `parse()` method takes a string of HTML, a filter, optional data, and responds with the filtered data.
+The `parse()` method takes a string of HTML, and a filter, and responds with the filtered data.
 This supports both callbacks and promises.

 ```javascript
 var promise = htmlToJson.parse('<div>content</div>', {